Comp211-FA24/lab-00/README.md

 #### Customization

 As mentioned, Vim is highly customizable.
 Specifically, Vim looks for settings in `~/.vimrc` (`~` is your home directory).
+You can edit this file by running `vim ~/.vimrc`.

-That file contains the line `set relativenumber`, which enables relative line numbering.
+The file contains the line `set relativenumber`, which enables relative line numbering.
 To turn it off, simply comment that line out.

 However, recall from [earlier](#mounted-directory-mntlearncli) that in the container, changes to `~/.vimrc` will be reverted when you restart the container.
 See the comments at the top of `~/.vimrc` for how to make changes permanent.